Why Does It Feel Like My Food Isnt Going Down? | Digestive Clues Explained

 Neurological Disorders

-Conditions like stroke, Parkinson’s disease, or multiple sclerosis may impair nerve signals responsible for coordinating swallowing muscles, resulting in dysphagia.
+Conditions like stroke, Parkinson’s disease, or multiple sclerosis may impair the nerve signals responsible for coordinating swallowing muscles, resulting in dysphagia.

 The Role of Esophageal Motility Disorders